-Chia seeds are extracted from a plant called Salvia hispanica, native to southern Mexico and Guatemala.
+Chia seeds are extracted from Salvia hispanica, native to southern Mexico and Guatemala.

 Because they can form a gel due to water absorption, they are a popular thickener or vegan substitute for eggs in baking (Coorey et al. 20141).

-Although their consumption may also cause some side effects, chia seeds are known for their variety of nutrients and health benefits.
+Although their consumption may also cause some side effects, chia seeds are known for their various nutrients and health benefits.

-If we look at the nutrient overview of the seeds, it quickly becomes clear why they quickly gained popularity over the last few years (*):
+If we look at the nutrient overview of the seeds, it becomes clear why they gained popularity over the last few years (*).

 They are rich in fiber, protein, omega-3 fatty acids, and minerals like zinc or calcium.

-Even the keto dieters love chia seeds due to their high fiber content and low net carbs.
+Even keto dieters love chia seeds due to their high fiber content and low net carbs.

 3 Reasons Why Chia Seeds Are Not Good for You